dheero/OBF.github.io/wiki/Codefest_2015.md

 <!-- -->

--   Assemble into working groups based on shared interests.
-We use the [collaboratively brainstormed Google document](https://docs.google.com/document/d/1BJ_l4LG_RiCukJaDSkK4-_apr2nBtFr4gUYQHo1HeVQ/edit) as the basis for setting up groups.
+-   Assemble into working groups based on shared interests like programming languages, open source projects or biological questions.
+    We use the [collaboratively brainstormed Google
+    document](https://docs.google.com/document/d/1BJ_l4LG_RiCukJaDSkK4-_apr2nBtFr4gUYQHo1HeVQ/edit)
+    as the basis for setting up groups.
 Attendees determine the goals for the two days.
-Please add your ideas before the event.
+If you have an idea for a project, please add it before the event.
+Any and all suggestions are welcome.

 <!-- -->